dairycultist/GamernyanOS/README.md

 Computer starts. **The Basic Input/Output System (BIOS)**, a piece of hardware-specific firmware (burnt into the hardware), initializes and tests hardware components, and provides hardware-abstracted services to the OS for boot-time hardware initialization, including establishing I/O and disk access.
 This differs from a **Hardware Abstraction Layer (HAL)**, which is compiled together with the (hardware-agnostic) OS logic for the target hardware, and provides advanced hardware-abstracted services the OS demands.

-does an ISO image contain the BIOS? is that part of the storage??

-**Boot sector** - The part of memory the computer reads first to set up functionality.
-Contains the **bootloader**, machine code that sets up the stack and calls the main function of the **kernel**.
+The BIOS then loads and executes the **bootloader**, a piece of software that is part of the OS and which is responsible for setting up functionality (such as the stack) and loading and executing the kernel.

-**Kernel** - The root program that loads and executes all other programs, manages their resources (memory allocations, file pointers), and connects software and hardware (I/O, peripherals/device drivers).
+The kernel is the root program of the OS that loads and executes all other programs, manages their resources (memory allocations, file pointers), and connects software and hardware (I/O, peripherals/device drivers).

  `scanf()` from `<stdio.h>` is implemented as is necessary for the hardware, such that software executing `scanf()` need not consider what devices are sending data to `stdin` or how, only that data _is_ being sent.